jagadishb09/EUTXO-Lean/README.md

 # EUTXO-Lean
-A formalization of the Extended UTXO model in LEAN
+A formalization of the Extended UTXO model in Lean